fmshot2/My-Portfolio/README.md

 My Complete Portfolio

-This project is created to show my personal Portfolio and selected works
+This project is created to show my personal Portfolio and some selected works

 ## Built With

 - HTML and CSS.

-## Live Demo (if available)
+## Live Demo

 https://fmshot2.github.io/My-Portfolio/